 - regulating the levels of minerals or electrolytes (e.g., sodium, calcium, and potassium) and fluid in the body

+Most people have two functioning kidneys.
 It's entirely possible to live a full, healthy life with only one kidney – one fully functioning kidney can do the work of two – but it's essential to watch for signs of any problems with the remaining kidney.

 When kidneys get to the point where they can't function at all, kidney dialysis or a transplant is the only way to remove the body's waste products.

 The most common causes of chronic renal failure in North America are diabetes mellitus (type 1 or type 2 diabetes) and high blood pressure.
-The most common cause of end-stage renal failure worldwide is IgA nephropathy (an inflammatory disease of the kidney).

 One of the complications resulting from diabetes or high blood pressure is the damage to the small blood vessels in the body.
 The blood vessels in the kidneys also become damaged, resulting in CKD.

 Other common causes of chronic renal failure include:

 - recurring pyelonephritis (kidney infection)